-- A. A minimum of 36 credit hours of graduate course work and satisfactory completion of all core courses is required for graduation with the Master of Public Administration degree general track.
-(CM and GRA tracks require 39 credit hours). - B. Students must maintain a cumulative GPA of 3.00 or be placed on academic probation.
-Failure to meet or exceed this standard of academic progress in the subsequent semester will result in dismissal from the program. - C. Thesis or MPA project must be completed and receive a grade of "B" or better.
-See thesis/project handbook for more details. - D. Completion of all program and university assessments and student surveys.
+- A. A minimum of 36 credit hours of graduate course work and satisfactory completion of all core courses is required for graduation with the Master of Science in Criminal Justice degree. - B. The student must maintain a cumulative GPA of 3.00 or be placed on academic probation.
+Failure to meet or exceed this standard of academic progress in the subsequent semester will result in dismissal from the program. - C. Thesis or MSCJ project must be completed and receive a grade of "B" or better.
+See thesis/project handbook for more details. - D. Completion of all program and university assessments and surveys.